 Pragya Thakur replies to EC notice, says she did not insult any 'martyr', blames media

-New Delhi, Apr 22: BJP candidate from Bhopal Sadhvi Pragya Thakur on Sunday denied all the charges and said she 'did not defame any martyr' in her written reply to the show cause notice served by the Election Commission on remarks made over the death of former Mumbai ATS chief Hemant Karkare.
+New Delhi, Apr 22: BJP candidate from Bhopal Sadhvi Pragya Thakur on Sunday denied all the charges and said she 'did not defame any martyr' in her written reply to the show cause notice served by the Election Commission (EC) on remarks made over the death of former Mumbai Anti-Terrorism Squad (ATS) chief Hemant Karkare.

 The DEO in the notice served on her Saturday said she had violated model code of conduct by making the remarks on Karkare who was killed in the 9/11 terror attacks in Mumbai.